Get Tech Tips

 An important rating on motors is the AMBIENT temperature rating that the motor can operate at.
-This rating means the temperature of the air around the motor, not the temperature of the motor itself or even the temperature of the outdoor air since the motor is often in a condenser air stream that is higher temp than outdoors.
-In HVAC/R we will commonly see condensing fan motors at 60°c (140°f), 70°c (158°f) and 80°c (176°f) and blower motors will often be rated at40°c (104°).
+This rating refers to the temperature of the air around the motor, not the temperature of the motor itself or even the temperature of the outdoor air—since the motor is often in a condenser air stream that is higher temp than outdoors.
+In HVAC/R, we will commonly see condensing fan motors at 60°C (140°F), 70°C (158°F), and 80°C (176°F), and blower motors will often be rated at 40°C (104°F).

-In residential and light commercial HVAC it is fairly common for condensing fan motors that are experiencing issues to overheat and go out on internal thermal overload during the heat of the day which then drives up the head pressure until the compressor goes off on thermal or on a high-pressure fault.
-In some cases, the system will cool off overnight and run again once the tech arrives, or if the customer shuts it off and it cools off the issue may not show up again right away causing a nuisance intermittent callback.
+In residential and light commercial HVAC, it is fairly common for condensing fan motors that are experiencing issues with overheating and going out on internal thermal overload during the heat of the day, which then drives up the head pressure until the compressor goes off on thermal or on a high-pressure fault.
+In some cases, the system will cool off overnight and run again once the tech arrives, or if the customer shuts it off and it cools off, the issue may not show up again right away, causing a nuisance intermittent callback.

-The temperature of the motor shell itself will vary motor to motor but commonly will be 30°-60° warmer than the outdoor temperature during normal operation depending on factors such as if the sun is shining on the top, the efficiency of the motor and how long they have been running.
+The temperature of the motor shell itself will vary from motor to motor.
+Still, it will commonly be 30°-60° warmer than the outdoor temperature during normal operation, depending on factors such as if the sun is shining on the top, the efficiency of the motor, and how long they have been running.

 In many cases, you may be able to compare a motor you suspect to be overheating against other units nearby with the same motor operating in nearly the same conditions.
 Look at the photo below compared to the one above.
-Both of these are similar motor taken a few minutes apart but you can see that one motor is running quite a bit warmer than the other.
-Sure enough, the hotter motor is noisier and has more side to side play in the bearings.
+Both of these are similar units, and the photos were taken a few minutes apart.
+Despite that, you can see that one motor is running quite a bit warmer than the other.
+Sure enough, the hotter motor is noisier and has more side-to-side play in the bearings.

 - Capacitor – Make sure the capacitor is the correct size for the motor, both weak and oversize capacitors can cause overheating.